CoinTrailApp/CoinTrailApp/whitepaper.md

 Let take an example:

 A user bought 1 BTC on Coinbase at 35K and bought another 0.3 BTC for 36K.
 He then transfers 1 BTC to CelsiusNetwork to earn yield and 0.3 BTC to Cold Storage.
 Few months later he then sold 0.5 BTC on CelsiusNetwork for USDC at 38K.
-Here is how the tax lots look for each tax strategy.
+Here is how the tax lots look for Hifo strategy:

 ![Hifo strategy](/assets/images/hifo-strategy-diagram.png)

 ## Import

-[TBD]

 ## Sync